JaapvanEkris/openrowingmonitor/docs/README.md

 You will need a Raspberry Pi Zero 2 W, Raspberry Pi 3, Raspberry Pi 4 with a fresh installation of Raspberry Pi OS Lite for this (the 64Bit kernel is preferred).
 Connect to the device with SSH and folow the [Detailed Installation Instructions](installation.md).
 This guide will help you install the software and explain how to connect the rowing machine.
 If you can follow the guide, it will work.

 > [!IMPORTANT]
-> Due to architecture changes, both a Raspberry Pi Zero W (see [this discussion for more information](https://github.com/JaapvanEkris/openrowingmonitor/discussions/33)) Raspberry Pi 5 (see [this discussion for more information](https://github.com/JaapvanEkris/openrowingmonitor/issues/52)) will not work.
+> Due to architecture changes, both a Raspberry Pi Zero W (see [this discussion for more information](https://github.com/JaapvanEkris/openrowingmonitor/discussions/33)) and Raspberry Pi 5 (see [this discussion for more information](https://github.com/JaapvanEkris/openrowingmonitor/issues/52)) will not work.

 > [!TIP]
 > Don't have a Raspberry Pi, but do have an ESP32 lying about?
 No problem, our sister project ported [OpenRowingMonitor for the ESP32](https://github.com/Abasz/ESPRowingMonitor), which works well (although it is a bit less accurate due to platform limitations).